johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 ability to establish links between cells.
 Links can be created between the following cell types:

-- pits and ceiling pits
+- Pits and ceiling pits
-- teleport sources and destinations
+- Teleport sources and destinations
-- upward and downward stairs
+- Upward and downward stairs
-- entrance and exit doors
+- Entrance and exit doors

 You can jump between linked cells by pressing the :kbd:`G` key, which is very useful when navigating complex, interlocking, multi-level dungeons.
 The